lowrycito/handbook/pages/study-manual-general-handbook-14-single-members.md

 #### Bishopric

-The bishopric is key to engaging single members in the work of salvation and exaltation.
+The bishopric is key to engaging single members in God’s work of salvation and exaltation.
 They work with the ward council to identify meaningful callings and assignments for single members.
 They recognize and strive to help meet the needs of single parents.